 Irish whiskey has a distinct flavor profile that can generally be described as light and fruity with evident cereal grain notes.
 The aging also imparts that signature whiskey oakiness and caramel.

-- Blended Irish Whiskey: Blends account for 90 percent of all Irish whiskey production, including the most famous brands like Jameson and Kilbeggan.
+- Blended Irish Whiskey: Blends account for 90 percent of all Irish whiskey production.

 - Single Malt Irish Whiskey: Made from 100 percent malted barley, this whiskey is produced by a single distillery in a pot still.